abrown25/qvalue/README.md

 ## largeQvalue: A program for calculating FDR estimates with large datasets

 This is an implementation of the qvalue package (Alan Dabney, John D. Storey and with assistance from Gregory R. Warnes (). qvalue: Q-value estimation for false discovery rate control.
 R package version 1.34.0.) which is designed for use with large datasets where memory or computation time may be an issue with R. It has been used to analyse full cis scans of gene expression data, with hundreds of millions of P values.
-A description of the algorithms and instructions for usage can be found here: https://www.dropbox.com/s/isq5n3mqqtraadk/qvalue.pdf?dl=0.
+A description of the algorithms and instructions for usage can be found in the accompanying paper: http://biorxiv.org/content/early/2014/10/06/010074.

 Given a whitespace separated table (specified by --input or as the last option on the command line) and a column number (--col, default = 1), the program will write a new file where the equivalent q values are in the last column.
 The --param flag specifies a file to write parameter values used to estimate these q values, this file can be copied and pasted into R to produce diagnostic plots.

 ### Binaries

-Latest binary for 64bit linux can be found here:
+Latest binary for 64bit Linux can be found here:

 https://www.dropbox.com/s/re88vqip06lwy5c/large_q_value?dl=0